StyleCI/Docs/standalone-php.md

 <a name="version"></a>
 ## Version

-It is possible to set the PHP version your code will be parsed using using the `version` option.
-Currently, the only choice and default value is `7`, which will process your code as PHP 7.4 syntax, but soon the option `8` will become available, which will process your code as PHP 8.0 syntax.
+It is possible to set the PHP version your code will be parsed using using the `version` option. `7` and `8` are allowed values, `7` being the default.
+Choosing `7` will parse your code as PHP 7.4 syntax, and choosing `8` parse your code as PHP 8.0 syntax.
+PHP 8 support is currently in beta, so use with care!

 <a name="presets"></a>
 ## Presets